emilbayes/learnhandwasm/lessons/00/README.md

 Welcome to the handcrafting WebAssembly workshop.
 WebAssembly is a byte-code for the web, making it possible for compilers to target at common instruction format.

-Desipte the name it is note quite assembly and not quite web, since it does not natively allow you to access any Web APIs (yet!) and is more high-level than assembly, as you don't directly interact with the CPUs instruction set, but an idealised instruction set, that the runtime can very simply and efficiently
+Despite the name it is note quite assembly and not quite web, since it does not natively allow you to access any Web APIs (yet!) and is more high-level than assembly, as you don't directly interact with the CPUs instruction set, but an idealised instruction set, that the runtime can very simply and efficiently